-It’s almost a decade since Kanye West redefined hip hop with the release of his debut album ‘The College Dropout’.
+It’s well over a decade since Kanye West redefined hip hop with the release of his debut album ‘The College Dropout’.
 It was the sound of a producer extraordinaire (he’d previously sprinkled magic on the likes of Jay-Z’s ‘The Blueprint’ and worked with Nas and Mos Def) announcing himself on the world stage as an artist in his own right.
 It was also an accessible invitation for indie-rock fans into rap.
-Nearly ten years – and millions of album sales – later, his standing as a complex and contrary genius has been firmly cemented.
-The world’s had ears on his sixth album ‘Yeezus’ for over a week now.
-Despite it leaking early, it has now became Kanye’s first UK number one album in five years, suggesting people care more than ever.
-So, how does it shape up compared to the rest?
+Millions of album sales later, his standing as a complex and contrary genius has been firmly cemented.

-In its short life ‘Yeezus’ appears to have been met with blanket critical approval.
+‘Yeezus’ was met with blanket critical approval.
 That’s because it’s arguably Kanye’s most immediately likeable release to date.
 The hooks are huge and the lyrics are biting.
-It’s also one of Kanye’s shortest records.
-Lyrically, instead of looking in, this is Kanye looking out, rallying against commercialism, amongst other big concepts.
-The jury is out on whether this is one of Kanye’s great albums.
+It’s also one of Kanye’s shortest records (though nothing compared the seven-track, 23 minute, 45 -second ‘YE’).
+Lyrically, instead of looking in, this is Kanye looking out, rallying against race and commercialism among other big concepts.

 Any album which can boast a trilogy of brilliance like ‘Heard Em Say,’ ‘Touch The Sky’ and ‘Gold Digger’ is onto a winner.
 And of course ‘Diamonds Of Sierra Leone’.
 It may rattle on a bit too long but ‘Late Registration’ also features some of Kanye’s most underrated work, the particularly touching ‘Roses’ and ‘Hey Mama’.
 After the huge splash created by his debut, Kanye made easy work of that ‘difficult second album’.